matuteiglesias/journal/content/Dev/2023-03-09_Enhanced_Jupyter_Notebook_File_Management_via_Bash.md

 **🕒 03:35–04:20**
 **🏷️ Labels**: Command Line, Jupyter Notebook, Bash Scripting, File Management
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance file management capabilities for [[Jupyter]] Notebook files using command-line tools, focusing on listing, sorting, and searching files based on modification dates.
+The session aimed to enhance [[file management]] capabilities for [[Jupyter]] Notebook files using command-line tools, focusing on listing, sorting, and searching files based on modification dates.

 ### Key Activities
 - Developed a command to find and list all `.ipynb` files in the current directory and subdirectories, sorted by last edited time.